-The plot is simple, but, although Maria Chapdelaine is a roman du terroir, it differs substantiallyfrom Patrice Lacombe’s Terre paternelle and Pierre-Joseph-Olivier Chauveau’s Charles Guérin.
-Louis Hémon did not feel dispossessed of his ancestral lang and betrayed.
-And he had not transformed Maria Chapdelaine into an ethnic conflict, which it was not, at least initially.
+The plot is simple, but although Maria Chapdelaine is a roman du terroir, it differs substantiallyfrom Patrice Lacombe’s Terre paternelle and Pierre-Joseph-OlivierChauveau’s Charles Guérin.
+Louis Hémon’s Samuel Chapdelaine does not feel dispossessed of his ancestral land and betrayed.
+Moreover, Louis Hémon’s novel, Maria Chapdelaine, does not feature an ethnic conflict.

 Maria’s ‘Choices:’ F. Paradis, L. Surprenant & E. Gagnon

-Our next regionalistic novel is Father Félix-Antoine Savard‘s (August 31, 1896 – August 24, 1982) Menaud maître-draveur, 1937 (translated as Boss of the River, or Master of the River by Alan Sullivan (1947).
+Our next regionalist novel is Father Félix-Antoine Savard‘s (August 31, 1896 – August 24, 1982) Menaud maître-draveur, 1937 (translated as Boss of the River, or Master of the River by Alan Sullivan (1947).
 It earned Savard a Medal from the French Academy.

 [i]Curé Labelle, a legendary figure, is featured in Claude-Henri Grignon’s (Sainte-Adèle, 8 July 1894 – Québec, 3 April 1976) novel Un homme et son péché(1933).
-Grignon’s novel was transformed into a very popular serialized radio and television drama and was also made into a movie twice.
+Grignon’s novel was transformed into a popular serialised radio and television drama and made into a movie three times.
 The second movie is entitled Séraphin:Heart of Stone (2003).
-Séraphin is a miser and he is cruel to his wife Donalda.
+Séraphin is a miser, and he is cruel to his wife Donalda.